Home / Analysis / Crypto / Price Predictions / Litecoin Price Prediction 2025: Worst Over as LTC Aims to Rebound

 • Litecoin struggled in both 2023 and 2024, underperforming the market.

-Litecoin (LTC), founded in 2011 as an alternative to Bitcoin (BTC), is one of the longest-serving altcoins.
-It has earned itself a following.
+Litecoin (LTC), founded in 2011 as an alternative to Bitcoin (BTC), is one of the longest-serving altcoins and has earned a following.

-Let’s take a look at our own Litecoin price prediction, made on Jan.
-6, 2025.
-We’ll also examine the Litecoin price history and talk a little about what Litecoin is and what it does.
+Let’s examine our Litecoin price predictions made on April 29, 2025.
+We’ll also look at the Litecoin price history and briefly discuss what Litecoin is and does.

 Litecoin Price Prediction

-Let’s look at the Litecoin price predictions made by CCN on Jan.
-6. We will use the wave count method to make our predictions and add and subtract 20% from the final target to arrive at our minimum and maximum price predictions.
+The predictions are made using the wave count method.
+We add and subtract 20% from the final target to arrive at the minimum and maximum price predictions.

 Minimum Litecoin Price Prediction Average Litecoin Price Prediction Maximum Litecoin Price Prediction

-Finally, we will use the rate of increase for the past five years to make an LTC price prediction for the end of 2030.
+Finally, we will use the rate of increase for the past five years to predict the LTC price at the end of 2026 and 2030.

 Litecoin Price Prediction for 2025

-The wave count method predicts that Litecoin’s price will range between $56 and $80 by the end of 2025.
+The wave count method gives a Litecoin price prediction between $45 and $140 for the end of 2025.

 Litecoin Price Prediction for 2026